chaoss/wg-metrics-development/focus-areas/when/time-to-close.md

 # Time to Close

-Question: How much time passes between creating and closing an operation such as an issue, review, or support ticket?
+Question: How much time passes between creating and closing an operation such as an issue, change request, or support ticket?

 ## Description
-The time to close is the total amount of time that passes between the creation and closing of an operation such as an issue, review, or support ticket.
+The time to close is the total amount of time that passes between the creation and closing of an operation such as an issue, change request, or support ticket.
 The operation needs to have an open and closed state, as is often the case in code review processes, question and answer forums, and ticketing systems.

 Related metric: [Issue Resolution Duration](https://chaoss.community/metric-issue-resolution-duration/)